bfontaine/sq/README.md

 more special strings that will be replaced by a special value.

 ```
-%n: PDF number, starting at 0
+%n - PDF number, starting at 0
-%N: PDF number, starting at 1
+%N - PDF number, starting at 1
+%z - same as %n, but zero-padded
+%Z - same as %Z, but zero-padded
-%c: total number of PDFs
+%c - total number of PDFs
-%s: name of the PDF, extracted from its URI, without `.pdf`
+%s - name of the PDF, extracted from its URI, without `.pdf`
-%S: name of the PDF, extracted from the link text
+%S - name of the PDF, extracted from the link text
-%_: same as %S, but spaces are replaced with underscores
+%_ - same as %S, but spaces are replaced with underscores
-%-: same as %S, but spaces are replaced with hyphens
+%- - same as %S, but spaces are replaced with hyphens
-%%: litteral %
+%% - litteral %
 ```

 ## API